Inventory. POS. Accounting.

-In recent years consignment software vendors have attempted to push 'software as a service' as justification for collecting ongoing never-ending monthly or annual payments for using their software.
+In recent years consignment software vendors have attempted to push 'software as a service' as justification for charging ongoing never-ending monthly or annual payments for using their resale software.
 Grand for their profits.
 Not so much for consignment store owners.

-Leased Software is just another version of stunning attempts to collect forever.
+Leased Resale Software is just another version of attempts to collect forever.

 With either form of consignment software (web or PC) the steady flow of money from shops to sellers of software takes the forms of additional charges after purchase: copies of the software, number of users and locations, increases in the amounts prepaid for support...

-The #1 simple and easy allin1 solution is No-Fee Consignment Software.
+The #1 simple and easy all-in-1 solution is No-Fee Consignment Software.
 One outlay for lifetime use with no monthly or annual costs - optional or otherwise.
 Splendid!
-Ask about quality software packages, specials, discounts, financing and lease purchases.
+Ask about quality resale software packages, specials, discounts, financing and lease purchases.